We Analyzed the Future Direction of IT Tech Packaging Inc. (ITP), Here is What We Found

-IT Tech Packaging Inc. (AMEX:ITP) went up by 10.94% from its latest closing price compared to the recent 1-year high of $1.45.
-The company’s stock price has collected 4.44% of gains in the last five trading sessions.
+IT Tech Packaging Inc. (AMEX:ITP) went down by -6.72% from its latest closing price compared to the recent 1-year high of $1.45.
+The company’s stock price has collected 11.45% of gains in the last five trading sessions.
 Press Release reported on 09/13/21 that IT Tech Packaging, Inc. to Hold Annual Meeting of Stockholders on November 12, 2021

 Is It Worth Investing in IT Tech Packaging Inc. (AMEX :ITP) Right Now?